Alibag

-Alibag, also known as Alibaug (Pronunciation: [əlibaːɡ]), is a coastal town and a municipal council in Raigad district of Maharashtra, India.
+Alibag, also known as Alibaug (Pronunciation: [əlibaːɡ]), is a coastal city and a municipal council in Raigad district of Maharashtra, India.
 It is the headquarters of the Raigad district and is south of the city of Mumbai.
 Alibag is part of the Mumbai Metropolitan Region and is situated at a distance of about 96 km from Mumbai and 143 km from Pune.

-Alibag is a holy place for Goddess Shree Padmakshi Renuka, and thousands of people go there to worship every day.
+Alibag is a holy place for Padmakshi Renuka, who is also known as the goddess of Konkan.